LuisEduardoAngulo/Clustering-Neighborhood-Python/Exercise 2 - Location in Madrid/README.md

 ### Data wrangling

 In this phase, the data downloaded from the "Ayuntamiento de Madrid" were in three files with CSV formats.
 Some transformations were needed due to the type of variable that Python read.
-The relevant features came as objects, and we needed them as integers or floats.
+The relevant features came as objects, and I needed them as integers or floats.
 Also, the irrelevant features were dropped.
 Later, the three files were merged into a single one to ease the analysis and modeling.
-Finally, through the FourSquare API, we retrieved the data related to the latitude and longitude of each neighborhood of Madrid.
+Finally, through the FourSquare API, I retrieved the data related to the latitude and longitude of each neighborhood of Madrid.

 ## Methodology